bmlt-enabled/bread/contribute.md

 `docker-compose up`

 Get your wordpress installation going.
 Remember your admin password.
-Once it's up, login to admin and activate the BMLT meeting list plugin.
+Once it's up, login to admin and activate the bread plugin.

 Now you can make edits to the bread.php file and it will instantly take effect.